 In this tutorial I want to offer a few tips on how you can use the SISTRIX Toolbox to check how natural a link profile looks.
 For this tutorial it is necessary to have access to the link module.
 Natural profiles are very important when it comes to a sustainable presence on Google.
 With the aid of different updates, like the Google Penguin, we see that Google is trying more and more to automatically evaluate the quality of a page.

 Analysing a link profile step by step

 We start out by typing the domain which we want to evaluate into the Toolbox search bar.
-For this tutorial we will use the domain bonn.de, among others.
+For this tutorial we will use the domain visitbritain.com, among others.

-When the LinkPlus database is activated, we can show you a multitude of additional performance indicators for the linkdata.
+Thanks to the LinkPlus database we can show you a multitude of additional performance indicators for the linkdata.
 From this moment on, you can, next to other things, access the distribution of follow and nofollow links, as well as homepage and subpage links.
 Additionally, we will show you an overview of the distribution of the visibility values of your link sources.
 Extremely important for our evaluation are the link texts and link destinations.

 Distribution of link texts

 A natural link profile mostly has its own name and domain as link texts.
 While we will not put down a specific percentage for this, it is important that they should make up the majority of linktexts.
-Let’s have a look at the most frequent link texts for the city of Bonn.
+Let’s have a look at the most frequent link texts for visitbritain.com.

 It quickly becomes clear that almost all link texts correspond to the domain (ex.: visitbritain.com).
 Only one linktext concerns a specific field of interest: “british tourist authority“.
 All links that do not have a link text are grouped under “empty”.